Centre of Tallahassee: The Alex Baker Era and the End of Commercial Redevelopment Plans

-In addition to Ross Dress For Less, Barnes and Noble, Guitar Center, and Burlington Coat factory, a few staples of the former Tallahassee Mall in the new Centre of Tallahassee that remained included: Tara's, a hobbyist strategy board game store; Stone Age, a New Age paraphernalia store; and GameScape, a Desktop Computer-based video game arcade and comic book store.
+In addition to Ross Dress For Less, Barnes and Noble, Guitar Center, and Burlington Coat factory, a few staples of the former Tallahassee Mall remained in the new Centre of Tallahassee, including: Tara's, a hobbyist strategy board game store; Stone Age, a New Age paraphernalia store; and GameScape, a Desktop Computer-based video game arcade and comic book store.
 All of these stores remained consistently popular attractions with local clientele during the initial decline of the former Tallahassee Mall and its carefully directed transition into the Centre of Tallahassee.
-For some time, an upscale hotel-style apartment complex had been planned by the developers to complement and accompany the newly refurbished Centre of Tallahassee.
-However, some businesses that have occupied space in both the Tallahassee Mall and Centre of Tallahassee iterations of the shopping center were recently forced to relocate outside of the Centre to make way for new office space.
+An upscale hotel-style apartment complex had been planned by the developers to complement and accompany the newly refurbished Centre of Tallahassee.
+In 2018, several businesses that had occupied space in both the Tallahassee Mall and Centre of Tallahassee iterations of the shopping center were asked to relocate to outside of the Centre in order to make way for new office space.

-While the renovation project was often criticized by Tallahassee locals as a white elephant, the developers had hoped that the presence of a school as well as a number of new restaurants (including Lemongrass, a Southeast Asian cuisine restaurant, and craft beer bar and a planned brewery plus the first expansion of the Dreamland Bar-B-Que chain into Florida) and entertainment venues (including a seasonal ice skating rink) would allow the new Centre of Tallahassee to thrive as a commercial success.
+The renovation project was criticized by Tallahassee locals as a white elephant,.
+However, developers had hoped the presence of a school as well as a number of new restaurants and entertainment venues (including a seasonal ice skating rink) would allow the Centre of Tallahassee to thrive as a commercial success.
 Alex Baker, one of the main developers of the renovation project, died in 2017, with an adverse effect on the project of reviving the Centre.
 At the moment, the Centre of Tallahassee is undergoing another redevelopment into an office complex.